zalenix/portaldocs/portal-sdk/generated/portalfx-extensions-status-codes.md

 SOLUTION: Verify what the correct name of the extension should be, and if the name in config is incorrect, update it.

-If the name in the manifest is still incorrect, contact the relevant extension team to update the  `<Extension>` tag in the PDL file with the right extension name and recompile.
+If the name in the manifest is still incorrect, contact the relevant extension team to update the  `<Extension>` tag in their PDL file with the right extension name and recompile.

 * * *